When’s the right time to make it ‘Facebook official’?

 As with all stages in a budding romance, it’s important that you’re sensitive to the views and feelings of the other person.
-It may be that you’re moving ahead at different speeds and while you may be ready to make a public announcement they may be reluctant.
-If that’s the case try not to take it personally.
-Be patient and remember that taking the time to lay solid foundations will mean that once that status does go up, it’s more likely to stay.
+It may be that you’re moving ahead at different speeds and, while you may be ready to make a public announcement, they might be a bit reluctant.
+If that’s the case, try not to take it personally.
+Be patient and remember that taking the time to lay solid foundations in your relationship will mean that once that Facebook status does go up, it’s more likely to stay there.

 When’s the right time?

-The general rule of thumb seems to be that the younger a couple are, the sooner they change their status often within the first month of ‘going steady’.
+The general rule of thumb seems to be that the younger a couple are, the sooner they’ll change their Facebook status, often within the first month of dating.
 This is probably because their use of social media is higher.

 Adults who are looking for a serious, lasting relationship will often wait a few months.
-According to the Huffington Post in March this year Tiger Woods announced on Facebook that he was dating Lindsay Vonn and had been for about 3 months.
-This seems like a sensible amount of time – any sooner and there’s a chance you may have to change it back again if things don’t work out.
-Any later and your friends and family might think you’ve been keeping something from them or worse – your partner could think you’re embarrassed to be with them!
+According to the Huffington Post, Tiger Woods announced on Facebook that he was dating Lindsay Vonn after about three months.
+That seems like a sensible amount of time – any sooner and there’s a chance that you might have to change it back again if things don’t work out, any later and friends and family might think you’ve been keeping something from them.
+Or worse – your partner could think that you’re embarrassed to be with them!

-- Only the last 3 options will not automatically show in your news feed.
+- Only the last three options will not automatically show in your news feed.

-- All options, except for the last 3, ask for the name of the person you are involved with.
+- All options, except for the last three, ask for the name of the person you are involved with.

-- If they have a Facebook profile their picture will come up and they will be informed of your change of status
+- If that person has a Facebook profile, then their picture will come up and they will be informed of your change of status

 If this article gave you the confidence to find your match, try eHarmony today!Join Now